Wichita, Kansas: 20th century

 Wichita has been a focal point of national political controversy multiple times in its history.
 In 1900, famous temperance extremist Carrie Nation struck in Wichita upon learning the city was not enforcing Kansas's prohibition ordinance.
 The Dockum Drug Store sit-in took place in the city in 1958 with protesters pushing for desegregation.
 In 1991, thousands of anti-abortion protesters blockaded and held sit-ins at Wichita abortion clinics, particularly the clinic of George Tiller.
 Tiller was later murdered in Wichita by Scott Roeder in 2009.

 21st century

 Except for a slow period in the 1970s, Wichita has continued to grow steadily into the 21st century.
 In the late 1990s and 2000s, the city government and local organizations began collaborating to redevelop downtown Wichita and older neighborhoods in the city.
 Intrust Bank Arena opened downtown in 2010.

 Boeing ended its operations in Wichita in 2014.
 However, the city remains a national center of aircraft manufacturing with other companies including Spirit AeroSystems and Airbus maintaining facilities in Wichita.

 Wichita Mid-Continent Airport was officially renamed Wichita Dwight D. Eisenhower National Airport after the Kansas native and U.S. President in 2015.

+Despite the city's prominence in aircraft manufacturing, Wichita's airport remained a mere regional hub for many years, while Kansas lingered in the shadow of adjacent Missouri and Oklahoma.
+Local residents needed to drive several hours to the international airports serving Kansas City, Missouri or Oklahoma City if they wished to take direct flights to long-distance destinations.
+In 2024, civic leaders finally succeeded in fulfilling two longstanding goals towards raising the city's prominence: establishing direct passenger air service to the East Coast and hosting a major sporting event.
+American Airlines Group initiated direct service to Washington, D.C. with a regular American Eagle flight to National Airport, and U.S. Figure Skating selected Wichita to host the 2025 U.S. Figure Skating Championships.
+On January 28, 2025, 28 members of the U.S. figure skating community returning from the championships on the American Eagle flight died in a mid-air collision over the Potomac River.